 2 U.S. Marines attacked during port visit in Turkey, Navy says

+Williams, who lived in and covered Turkey for several years said Americans were generally well-treated in the country, said Turkish authorities reported detaining 15 people in connection with the assault.

+Turkey is a key American ally in the Middle East and a member of the transatlantic NATO alliance.

 The Marines, part of the 24th Marine Expeditionary Unit, were "on liberty" at the time of the incident and taken to a local hospital for evaluation as a precaution, said U.S. Navy Cmdr.
 Timothy Gorman, U.S. Sixth Fleet spokesperson.
-The Marines have since returned to their ship.
+The Marines returned to their ship later Monday.

 "Local Izmir police and the Naval Criminal Investigative Service are cooperating in an investigation of the incident," Gorman said.
 "No Marines have been detained by authorities and those involved are cooperating with investigators."